 Are you currently holding any open days?

-Will the end of year shows take place this year?
+Will the end of year show take place in 2020/21?

 Due to the Government ban on public gatherings, for 2019/20 we celebrated our final year students’ work with a digital end of year show, supported by a printed publication.
 We also ensured our students’ creative talent was showcased to the creative industries and arts community through as many industry channels open to us as possible and we invested substantially in this.